mikecinnamon/MLearning/[ML-07] Decision trees.md

 ![](https://github.com/mikecinnamon/MLearning/blob/main/Figures/07-2.png)

-In a decision tree classifier, the default loss function is **Gini impurity measure**.
-Nevertheless, to present a more consistent approach to classification models along this course, we use everywhere the **average cross-entropy**, which in the class `DecisionTreeClassifier()` is specified with the argument `criterion='entropy'`).
+In scikit-learn decision tree classifiers, the default loss function is **Gini impurity measure**.
+Nevertheless, to present a more consistent approach to classification models along this course, we use everywhere the **average cross-entropy**, which, in the class `DecisionTreeClassifier()`, is specified with the argument `criterion='entropy'`.
 Figure 2 shows a decision tree intended to be used in a spam filter (example ML-08).
 At every leaf, you find the number of units (`samples`), the average cross-entropy (`entropy`) and the number of negative and positive units (in alphabetical order, so negative first) in that leaf.
-The predicted class probabilities in each leaf are the class proportions.
-In a binary setting, we can say that the predicted score for a data unit is the proportion of positive units in the leaf where that unit is.
+As the predicted class probabilities in a leaf, the model takes the class proportions in that leaf.
+In a binary setting, we can say that the predicted score for a data unit is the proportion of positive units in the leaf where that unit falls.
 The tree is optimal in the sense that the overall average cross-entropy (the weighted average of the cross-entropies at the leaf nodes) is minimum.

 ## Controlling the growth of the tree

-Predictive models based on decision trees are prone to **overfitting**.
-Even with a moderate number of features, a tree whose growth is not stopped can lead to a complex model with overfitting problems.
-In scikit-learn, the classes `DecisionTreeRegressor()` and `DecisionTreeClassifier()` have many parameters for controlling the growth of the tree: `max_depth`, `max_leaf_nodes`, `min_samples_split`, `min_samples_leaf`, `min_impurity_decrease`, etc. Only the first two will appear in these course:
+The predictive models based on decision trees are prone to **overfitting**.
+Even with a moderate number of features, a tree model whose growth is not stopped can lead to a complex model with overfitting problems.
+In scikit-learn, the classes `DecisionTreeRegressor()` and `DecisionTreeClassifier()` have several parameters for controlling the growth of the tree: `max_depth`, `max_leaf_nodes`, `min_samples_split`, `min_samples_leaf`, `min_impurity_decrease`, etc. Only the first two will appear in these course:

 * The parameter `max_depth` controls the **depth**, that is, the number of nodes in the longest branch.
 The trees of Figures 1 and 2 have been obtained by setting `max_depth=2`.